AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Knowledge Agglomeration

 \subsection{Overview}

-As an initial assumption, we expect that the teacher models are reasonably capable of representing a broad swath of images found on the internet, coming from datasets such as ImageNet (1k or 21k) \cite{deng2009imagenet}, LAION-400M \cite{schuhmann2021laion400m} or DataComp-1B \cite{gadre2023datacomp}.
-With this in mind, we choose to study 3 seminal teacher models: CLIP \cite{radford2021clip}, DINOv2 \cite{oquab2023dinov2}, and SAM \cite{kirillov2023sam} as they have demonstrated outstanding performance over a broad range of tasks (as in CLIP), or specifically strong performance on downstream dense tasks, such as semantic segmentation under linear probe (as in DINOv2), or open-vocabulary segmentation (as in SAM).
+As an initial assumption, we expect that the teacher models are capable of representing a broad swath of images found on the internet, coming from datasets such as ImageNet (1k or 21k) \cite{deng2009imagenet}, LAION-400M \cite{schuhmann2021laion400m} or DataComp-1B \cite{gadre2023datacomp}.
+With this in mind, we choose to study 3 seminal teacher model families: CLIP \cite{radford2021clip}, DINOv2 \cite{oquab2023dinov2}, and SAM \cite{kirillov2023sam} as they have demonstrated outstanding performance over a broad range of tasks (as in CLIP), or specifically strong performance on downstream dense tasks, such as semantic segmentation under linear probe (as in DINOv2), or open-vocabulary segmentation (as in SAM).
 Because these teacher models come from such diverse domains, we omit any form of supplemental ground truth guidance and treat the aforementioned datasets simply as sources of images.
-To assess the quality of our models, we adopt a set of representative metrics across a few broad domains. \begin{itemize} \item \textbf{Image level reasoning:} (i) k-NN Top-1 accuracy on ImageNet-1K, and (ii) Zero-Shot accuracy using the CLIP teacher's language model.
-"Zero-Shot" refers to CLIP-style classification using prompt engineering with the text encoder (not available for DINOv2). k-NN \cite{wu2018knn,caron2021dino,oquab2023dinov2} embeds the model's summary feature vector for every image in the training set, and then for each validation image, it uses a weighted sum of the $k$ nearest training vectors to elect a label. \item \textbf{Pixel-level visual tasks:} segmentation mIOU on (i) ADE20K and (ii) Pascal VOC - under the linear probe setting, details in~Section~\ref{semseg}. \item \textbf{Large Vision-Language Models: } we plug our frozen vision encoder model into LLaVA \cite{liu2023llava} and evaluate it on a wide set of tasks including GQA \cite{DBLP:journals/corr/abs-1902-09506}, TextVQA \cite{Singh_2019_CVPR}, ScienceQA \cite{lu2022learn} and VQAv2 \cite{balanced_vqa_v2}.
-Details in Section~\ref{llava}. \end{itemize}
+To assess the quality of our models, we adopt a set of representative metrics across a few broad domains. \begin{itemize} \item \textbf{Image level reasoning:} (i) k-NN Top-1 accuracy on ImageNet-1K, and (ii) Zero-Shot accuracy using the CLIP teacher's language model \cite{radford2021clip}. k-NN \cite{wu2018knn,caron2021dino,oquab2023dinov2} embeds the model's summary feature vector for every image in the training set, and then for each validation image, it uses a weighted sum of the $k$ nearest training vectors to elect a label. \item \textbf{Pixel-level visual tasks:} segmentation mIOU on (i) ADE20K and (ii) Pascal VOC - under the linear probe setting, details in~Section~\ref{semseg}. \item \textbf{Large Vision-Language Models: } we plug our frozen vision encoder model into LLaVA-1.5 \cite{liu2023improvedllava} and evaluate it on a wide set of tasks including GQA \cite{DBLP:journals/corr/abs-1902-09506}, TextVQA \cite{Singh_2019_CVPR}, ScienceQA \cite{lu2022learn} and VQAv2 \cite{balanced_vqa_v2}.
+Details in Section~\ref{llava}. \item \textbf{SAM-COCO instance segmentation:} From \cite{cai2023efficientvit}, we adopt their COCO instance segmentation methodology to evaluate our ability to replicate SAM visual features. \end{itemize}

+Results on these tasks, both for teacher models and our AM-RADIO variants, are summarized in Table \ref{tab:teacher_metrics}.